surifirstpin/biplus_documentation/version.3/Calculated Column in detail.md

 By enabling the field **calculate on raw** the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.

->**For Instance:**  consider the below image, which represents calculated data with and without applying enabling calculate on raw.
+>**For Instance:**  consider the below image, which represents calculated data with disabling calculate on raw.

 ```
 bi.add(${ROOT.BI_DELIVERYREPORT.sum_ORDERVALUE},2)